J-Moravec/CookingRecipes/_recipes/poppy_seed_cake.md

 * Mix very hot water with sugar and juice.
 Keep stirring until smooth and creamy.

-* Apply on warm surface (poppy seed cake in our case after it cooled down)
+* Apply on a warm surface (poppy seed cake in our case after it cooled down)

 For the poppy seed cake above, you will need probably 1.5-2 doses.

-This icings adds sweet and fruity saur taste that mix well with the poppy seeds.
+This icing adds sweet and fruity sour taste that mix well with the poppy seeds.